Towards High-Fidelity Gaussian Splatting with Queried-Convolution Neural Networks: Implementation Details

 \subsection{1D Regression}

-\noIndentHeading{Dataset.} The authors generate this \oneD signal by sampling from a standard i.i.d.
+\noIndentHeading{Dataset.} Our experiments use the synthetic \oneD $1/\freqSym^\power$ signal, defined on the interval $[0, 1)$, with $\alpha=0.5$ \cite{tancik2020fourier}.
+The authors generate this \oneD signal by sampling from a standard i.i.d.
 Gaussian vector of length $\numData$, scaling its $j$th entry by $1/j^\power$, and then taking the real component of its inverse Fourier transform.
-To fully evaluate the networks' ability to learn \highFreq signals, we remove the signal's bandlimitedness.
+To fully evaluate the networks' ability to learn \hf signals, we remove the signal's bandlimitedness.
+We then apply a low-pass filter with a normalized cutoff of $0.125$ to separate this signal into its low- and residual components, and our task is regressing only the residual component.

+\noIndentHeading{Data Splits.} For training and testing, we randomly sample data points, using a signal length $\numData{=}32$ \cite{tancik2020fourier}.